Why Cost of Living Matters

 | Memphis, TN | 93 | 7% below average |

-COL estimates are approximate and based on regional cost data.
+COL figures are illustrative and based on regional cost data.
 Individual costs vary significantly based on lifestyle, family size, and specific neighborhood.
 These figures are for planning purposes only.

 What This Means in Real Dollars